SoftwareAG/c8y-docs/content/datahub/working-with-datahub-bundle/offloading-base-collections.md

 | ---- | ---- | ---- | ---- |
 | ... | C | 2.0791169082 | ... |

-> **Info:** You should try to ensure that the data you feed into the measurements base collection is consistent.
+{{< c8y-admon-info >}}You should try to ensure that the data you feed into the measurements base collection is consistent.
 If measurements of the same type vary in the fragment structures, the resulting target table might not be as concise as intended.
 A common problem, for example, are varying data types of the values like one value being 2.079 and another one NaN.
 In such a case the resulting column in the target table would have a mixed type of number and string, which complicates further processing in follow-up applications.
+{{< /c8y-admon-info >}}

 ##### Offloading measurements with the TrendMiner target table layout